boilerrat/BlockScent/README.md

 ### Mid-Term Goals

 1. **Database Integration**:
-   - Store results in a database (e.g., SQLite, PostgreSQL) for better data management and querying capabilities.
+   - Store results in a database (e.g., PostgreSQL) for better data management and querying capabilities.

 2. **Scheduled Runs**:
    - Set up the script to run on a schedule (e.g., daily) to continuously update the sentiment analysis data.